 View this post on Instagram

-The female longhorned tick can reproduce asexually and a single tick can reproduce and lay over 2,000 eggs after feeding on a host.
+Longhorned female ticks can reproduce asexually and a single tick can reproduce and lay over 2,000 eggs after feeding on a host.
 Potential hosts include cattle, pets, birds, small mammals, and humans.
-It’s easy to confuse these ticks with other tick species due to their distinctive properties not being visible without a microscope.
+It’s easy to confuse these particular species with other tick species due to their distinctive properties not being visible without a microscope.

-According to State Veterinarian Dr. David Wolfgang, scientists do not know how the species will adapt to North American climate and animal hosts, but it did survive New Jersey’s winter and has infected cattle and sheep in the region.
+According to State Veterinarian Dr. David Wolfgang, scientists do not know how the species will adapt to North American climate and animal hosts, but it has been known to survive heavy winters in New Jersey and has infected cattle and sheep in the region.
 This is where the tick was originally identified.
-It was found in large numbers in sheep in Mercer County in 2017.
-It has also been found in Arkansas, West Virginia, Virginia, and New York.
+It was found in large numbers in sheep in Mercer County in 2017, which was it’s first U.S. appearance.

-What can you do to avoid and prevent diseases them?
+What can you do to avoid and prevent diseases from them?